dnpuneeth/personal-ai-projects/apps/redlineai/api/PROFILE_PICTURE_TECHNICAL_README.md

 ## Overview

-The profile picture upload system in DocuMind provides a comprehensive solution for user profile image management, including file uploads, image processing, storage, and display.
+The profile picture upload system in RedlineAI provides a comprehensive solution for user profile image management, including file uploads, image processing, storage, and display.
 The system integrates with Rails Active Storage and provides both programmatic and user interface capabilities.

 ## Architecture